nihitprakash/PracML_Coursera/README.md

 ## 18         18               B
 ## 19         19               B
 ## 20         20               B</code></pre>
 <p> One (of many) potential use for such a model is: using real-time data from trackers, the model will be able to predict and display whether a person is carrying out an exercide in the correct form, or if it is incorrect, what exactly the person is doing wrong.
-This can be extremely helpful while carrying out an exercise, especially for beginners. <\p>
+This can be extremely helpful while carrying out an exercise, especially for beginners. </p>

 </div>
 </div>